mreza822/ECS-273-Spring-2026-Project/README.md

 ### Using the Dashboard

-1. Open the frontend URL in a web browser.
+1. Open the dashboard in a web browser.
-2. Explore the available visualizations.
+2. Explore the **Overview** tab to view demographic trends.
+3. Use the **Relationships** tab to investigate mental health pathways through the Sankey diagram.
+4. Use the **Clusters** tab to explore PCA projections and K-Means cluster results.
-3. Apply filters to focus on specific demographic groups.
+5. Apply filters for gender, occupation, and country to investigate specific populations.
-4. Interact with charts to view detailed information.
-5. Analyze trends and relationships within the mental health dataset.

 ---

 ## Dataset

-The project uses a mental health survey dataset.
-If the dataset is not included in the repository due to size limitations, download it from the original source and place it in the designated data directory before running the application.
+The project uses a large-scale mental health survey dataset containing approximately 292,000 responses and demographic, behavioral, and treatment-related variables.

+Due to dataset size, the original raw data is not included directly in the repository.
+Any preprocessing scripts used to clean, encode, and prepare the data are included in the project source code.

 ---

-## Known Issues
+## Technologies Used

-* Initial loading may take several seconds depending on dataset size.
-* Some visualizations may require a modern Chromium-based browser for best performance.
-* Backend and frontend must both be running for full functionality.
+* React
+* Vite
+* D3.js
+* Recharts
+* FastAPI
+* MongoDB
+* Python
+* Scikit-learn (PCA and K-Means)

+Mental Health Visual Analytics Dashboard